Osseous Surgery − Doylestown PA

 What does the procedure entail?

 A local anesthetic will be used to numb the area prior to surgery.
-First, Dr. Nejadi, Dr. Rokita, Dr. Brown-Joseph and Dr. Belhaj will cut around each tooth of the affected area to release the gum tissue from the bone.
+First, Dr. Nejadi, Dr. Rokita and Dr. Brown-Joseph will cut around each tooth of the affected area to release the gum tissue from the bone.
 This allows access to the bone and roots of the teeth.
 After the roots have been thoroughly cleaned through scaling, a drill and hand tools will be used to reshape the bone around the teeth.
 Bone is removed in some areas to restore the normal rise and fall of the bone, but at a lower level.
 Bone grafting may also be necessary to fill in large defects.

 Next, the gums will be placed back over the remaining bone and suture them in place.
 The site will also be covered with a bandage (periodontal pack) or dressing.
 Pain medicine and mouth rinses containing chlorhexidine are generally prescribed following the surgery.